MIKTA

 MIKTA is an informal middle power partnership between Mexico, Indonesia, South Korea, Turkey, and Australia.
 It is led by the Foreign Ministers.
 It was created in 2013 on the sidelines of the United Nations General Assembly in New York City and aims to support effective global governance.

 The group's diverse membership – in terms of culture, socio-economic structure and geography – lends it a unique perspective.
 It is a cross-regional, values-based partnership with several key commonalities.
 Importantly, all member states are G20 economies with similar GDP and an interest in ensuring global governance systems work for all states regardless of size and influence.
 These similarities provide a strong foundation for mutual cooperation.

 Furthermore, the diversity within the partnership allows the members to share their knowledge and perspectives resulting from varied experiences.

-Nature of MIKTA Partnership
+Nature of partnership

-Consultative Platform
+Consultative platform

 A key aspect that distinguishes MIKTA from other multilateral groups is that it is an informal consultative platform, rather than a formal organisation.
 It provides a space for dialogue and innovative diplomacy to address current global issues.
 Information sharing and increased mutual understanding are central features of MIKTA.